 Ontario Announces Occupational Cancer Review

-Finally, some encouraging news for Ontario workers suffering from occupational cancer, and the families of those workers who have died of their illnesses.
+There is finally, some encouraging news for Ontario workers suffering from occupational cancer and the families of those workers who have died from their illnesses.

 The Ministry of Labour has announced it is launching a review of occupation cancer, with a report due by the end of 2019.

-The government named Dr. Paul Demers to lead the review.
-Demers is the director of the Occupational Cancer Research Centre at Cancer Care Ontario; according to one medical colleague quoted in the press release, he is “eminently qualified to undertake this review”.
+The government has named Dr. Paul Demers to lead the review.
+Dr. Demers is the director of the Occupational Cancer Research Centre at Cancer Care Ontario and according to one medical colleague quoted in the press release, he is “eminently qualified to undertake this review”.

 Demers doesn’t mince words when it comes to the WSIB and the challenges the current system presents:

 “The workers’ compensation system is over 100 years old, and it hasn’t kept up with the times,” Demers said.
 ‘It’s a very old system, and I don’t think it’s necessarily very well-designed for dealing with chronic diseases like cancer.’ ”

 The review will examine and make recommendations in three areas:

 - How can scientific evidence best be used in determining whether a cancer is work related, particularly in cases of multiple exposures?